unixorn/zsh-quickstart-kit/README.md

 * Automatic periodic updates to zgen and your plugins
 * Cross-session shared history
 * Deduping your command history
-* Many more tab completions, courtesy of the [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) repository, and periodic updating to tip of master of that repository.
+* Many more tab completions, courtesy of the [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) repository, and periodic updating to tip of master of that repository so you get new completions and updates of old ones.
 * Proper command history search
 * Syntax highlighting at the command line
 * Tab completion of Rakefile targets